Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 Typical Use Case:
 - To encode/decode HTTP Requests between services, an API Relay Container must exist on each side of the transmission.
-- At least one API Relay Containers will run in the sending environment.
+- At least one API Relay Container will run in the sending environment.
-- At least one API Relay Containers will run in the receiving environment.
+- At least one API Relay Container will run in the receiving environment.

 ![Typical Use Case](/guides/aws/diagrams/mte-api-relay-use-case.png)